 Prepare for employment as a wildland firefighter.
 You will develop essential theory and practical skills in wildfire preparedness and operations, along with BC Forest Service certifications in fire suppression and entrapment avoidance.
-As a graduate, you will have the skills, knowledge and certifications required for entry-level employment as a BC wildland fire crew member.
+As a graduate, you will have the skills, knowledge and certifications required for entry-level employment as a wildland fire crew member in BC and Alberta.

 It’s a good job for people who enjoy the adrenaline rush, for those who like to travel and who enjoy working as part of a team.
 It’s the kind of work that if you like it, you’ll love it.

 Henry Grierson, wildfire crew training instructor

 You must complete all courses in the program with a passing grade.

 Like all firefighters, applicants for the program must be physically fit and willing to participate in a structured fitness plan.

 Register by mail or in person: